 It should go without saying, but this conversation should also be civil and free of the subtle barbs and backhanded comments.
 Again: Kids aren’t dumb.

 The default position for many divorced parents of younger children is for mothers to keep children overnight, with father visitations only occurring during the daytime.
-The thought is that by a kid spending nights with a father, maternal bonding could be damaged.
+The thought is that if a kid is spending nights with a father, maternal bonding could be damaged.

 Kids Should Always Know the Truth About a “Bad” Ex-Spouse